Genivia/ugrep/README.md

 ### Windows

-Practical hints on using `ugrep.exe` and `ug.exe` from the Windows command line:
+Practical hints on using `ugrep.exe` and `ug.exe` for interactive use on the Windows command line:
 - when quoting patterns and arguments on the command line, do not use single `'` quotes but use `"` instead; most Windows command utilities consider the single `'` quotes part of the command-line argument!